defaultus/multi-file-unzipper/README.md

 # clarification and a lack of experience
 I put customizable in quotes mainly because while I think I am good at making my code clear to understand others might not think so. as well as, when it came to writing the multithreaded portion of the code I immediately gave up on comments.
-The reason being I was done watching a ton on tutorials on python multithreading and multithreading vs async YouTube videos and I definitely don't know enough, especially not enough to write any meaningful comments on it.
+The reason being I was done watching a ton of tutorials on python multithreading and multithreading vs async YouTube videos and I definitely don't know enough, especially not enough to write any meaningful comments on it.